Clinton-Davis/focus_fitness/README.md

 *Product Filtering area*
-The category selectors are coloured in the supplementary colour to distinguish them apart at a glance All products/ Activewaer & Eqp/ Supplements /Special offers All products - lets you sort by price, lowest to highest or by Category in an alphabetical order.
+The category selectors are coloured in the supplementary colour to distinguish them apart at a glance

-Activewaer - let you sort by individual Activewaer categories Supplements - let you sort by individual supplements categories Special Offers - shows you all the Special Offers
-On the Right hand side there is a selector that lets you order by:
-Price -(low-high) or (high-low)
-Name - (A-Z) or (Z-A)
-Category (A-Z) or (Z-A)
-On the right hand side is another way to get back to default ordering and shows you how many products are in the search *Search bar*
+On the right hand side is another way to get back to default ordering and shows you how many products are in the search
-Here you can search a word or a the product name and it will look for a match in the title or in the description of the product.

 *Product cards*
 The products are displayed on cards that sit side next and on top of each other.
 The product picture is at the top with the name of the product underneath.
-If the product is on sale it will be shown here with a ‘was’ price next to it.
 The price of the item is displayed in bold numbers.
 The category is below the price.
 Next is the stars rating.
 The product is rated by the users and the average of all the ratings is displayed here, total out of 5.